European Development Fund: Funding

-In 2005, the EU and its Member States agreed to achieve a collective level of ODA of 0.7% of GNI by 2015 and an interim target of 0.56% by 2010, with differentiated intermediate targets for those EU Member States which had recently joined the Union.
-On 23 May 2011, EU ministers responsible for development cooperation gathered to take stock of progress made and concluded that additional efforts would be needed to close an estimated gap of €50 billion to reach the self-imposed collective EU target of 0.7% by 2015.
+In 2005, the EU and its member states agreed to achieve a collective level of official development assistance of 0.7% of gross national income by 2015 and an interim target of 0.56% by 2010, with differentiated intermediate targets for those EU member states which had recently joined the Union.
+On 23 May 2011, EU ministers responsible for development cooperation gathered to take stock of progress made and concluded that additional efforts would be needed to close an estimated €50 billion gap to reach the self-imposed collective EU target of 0.7% by 2015.

-By 2015, the EU had not reached 0.7% of GNI, though the commitment to this target was recently reaffirmed.
+By 2015, the EU had not reached its target of 0.7% of gross national income, though the commitment to this target was recently reaffirmed.
 The commitment held no deadline.
-Concord, the European confederation for relief and development, described the pledge as "vague and non-binding" and said 2020 should be the new deadline.
+CONCORD, the European confederation for relief and development, described the pledge as "vague and non-binding" and said 2020 should be the new deadline.

 The EDF has been incorporated into the EU's general budget as of the 2021–2027 multi-annual financial framework.

 Agenda for Change

-The European Commission's development strategy – Agenda for Change – puts 'inclusive and sustainable growth for human development' at its centre.
+The European Commission's development strategy – Agenda for Change – put 'inclusive and sustainable growth for human development' at its centre.
 Adopted in 2011, it adopted 2 reforms designed to make its development policy both more strategic and more targeted.
 The Agenda for Change made new policies and rules for budget support.
 The three main elements of this Agenda were: